sirius-ms/sirius/README.md

 User Interface
 --------------

-The SiriusGUI.exe should hopefully work out of the box.
-Just run the SiriusGUI.exe on Windows or Sirius.sh on Linux.
+SIRIUS should hopefully work out of the box.
+You just have to install a java runtime environment (version &gt;= 7).
+If you have a 64 bit operating system you also have to install a 64 bit java runtime!

 Windows
 -------

-The sirius.exe as well as SiriusGUI.exe should hopefully work out of the box.
-To execute SIRIUS from every location you have to add the location of the sirius.exe to your PATH environment variable.
-This is not necessary for the user interface SiriusGUI.exe.
+The sirius3-console.exe as well as Sirius3-gui.exe should hopefully work out of the box.
+To execute the SIRIUS commandline tool from every location you have to add the location of the sirius.exe to your PATH environment variable.

 Linux and MacOSX
 ----------------

+With SIRIUS 3.2 we deliver all necessary third-party dependencies with SIRIUS.

 To execute SIRIUS from every location you have to add the location of the sirius executable to your PATH variable.
 Open the file "\~/.bashrc"